Volind/pixfinder/README.md

 Navigate to the `pixfinder-app` dirrectory: `cd pixfinder-app`

+Install npm packages using `npm install`.

 Run `npm run build` in to build the project.
-The build artifacts will be stored in the `extension/dist/` directory.
+The build artifacts will be stored in the `/extension/dist/` directory.

-Load extension manualy from `extension/dist/` directory into Chrome browser.
+Load extension manualy from `/extension/dist/` directory into Chrome browser.
 More info [here](https://developer.chrome.com/extensions/getstarted#unpacked).